How cycling in Munich could look like.

 Trail to Tegernsee

 The M-Wasserweg (M-waterway) is a themed bike trail to Lake Tegernsee.
 On its 68 kilometers (42 miles), it passes various significant stations connected to the drinking water supplies of Munich - and signs along the way explain the journey of the water into the city.
 The hilly route can be a bit of a challenge even without the optional detour to the top of nearby Taubenberg.
-For mountains, a stunning lake destination and a mostly traffic-free route, look no further than the M-Wasserwerg to the South of Munich.
+For mountains, a stunning lake destination and a mostly traffic-free route, look no further than the M-Wasserweg to the South of Munich.

 Mangfall Cycle Path